 Make sanitary bins available at required stations throughout the installation or, even better, place in bedrooms women are using

 Ensure the adequate supply of sanitary products and stocked in bond

-In the 13 years of my extensive career, I have seen a lot of progress in making offshore facilities more accessible to the women who continue to join the industry’s workforce and will say that reasonable changes have happened to integrate female facilities but a lot more still needs to be done.
+In the 13 years of my extensive career, I have seen a lot of progress in making offshore facilities more accessible to the women who continue to join the industry’s workforce.
+I will say that reasonable changes have happened to integrate female facilities, but a lot more still needs to be done.